helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 ## Polkadot Asset Hub

-- Asset Hub to Parachain/Relay
+- **Asset Hub to Parachain/Relay**
-    - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.send`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
+    - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.send`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
 It will info about source, destination, assets etc. For reserve transfers, event `xcmpqueue.XcmpMessageSent` would have message hash.

-- Parachain/Relay to Asset Hub
+- **Parachain/Relay to Asset Hub**
     - Listen for `messageQueue.processed` (for XCM v4 and v5) or `Dmpqueue.ExecutedDownward` (for older XCM versions) event

 ## Polkadot Bridge Hub

-- Bridge Hub to Parachain/Relay
+- **Bridge Hub to Parachain/Relay**
-    - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.send`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
+    - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.send`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
 It will info about source, destination, assets etc. Event `parachainsystem.UpwardMessageSent` would have message hash.

-- Parachain/Relay to Bridge Hub
+- **Parachain/Relay to Bridge Hub**
+    - Listen for `messageQueue.processed` (for XCM v4 and v5) or `Dmpqueue.ExecutedDownward` (for older XCM versions) event.
+Both events have message id or hash in it which would act as co-relation key.

+## Polkadot Collectives

+- **Collectives to Parachain/Relay**
+    - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.send`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
+It will info about source, destination, assets etc. Event `parachainsystem.UpwardMessageSent` or `xcmpqueue.XcmpMessageSent` would have message hash.

+- **Parachain/Relay to Collectives**
-    - Listen for `messageQueue.processed` (for XCM v4 and v5) or `Dmpqueue.ExecutedDownward` (for older XCM versions) event
+    - If source chain is Polkadot Relay, Listen for `messageQueue.processed` (for XCM v4 and v5) or `Dmpqueue.ExecutedDownward` (for older XCM versions) event.
+Both events have message id or hash in it which would act as co-relation key.
+    - else listen for `messageQueue.processed` (for XCM v4 and v5) or `xcmpqueue.success` (for other XCM versions).
+Both events has message id or hash in it which would act as co-relation key.